The haircuts gone bad at the Presidents Cup

 Oosthuizen sheepishly removed his cap to show what the U.S. Golf Association might term a “closely mown area” over the ears.

 “It didn’t work out as well as we thought,” Oosthuizen said.
 “We ended up shaving everything off.
 Walking into the team room last night, the two of us, we looked like we came straight out of the Army.
 This morning, waking up and looking at each other, we just laughed.”

 “I didn’t even recognize Charl when I walked in the room,” Ernie Els said.
 “It was like, ‘What the hell happened to you?’
 They don’t even cut out hair like that in the Army back in the day.”

-TIGER AND DUF: Jason Dufner figures he’s being selfish by asking to be Tiger Woods’ partner during some of the team matches at the Ryder Cup.
+TIGER AND DUF: Jason Dufner believes he’s being selfish by asking to be Tiger Woods’ partner during some of the team matches at the Presidents Cup.